09-06 Contrast-to-Noise Ratio

 If we administer the next pulse after a shorter time than 5×T1, our sample will be saturated and its signal intensity will be lower (Figure 09-11).
 Thus, TR must be sufficiently long to receive a strong signal.
 However, in general the increase in signal deriving from the higher field strength compensates the T1-related signal loss.

-Figure 09-11: |
+Figure 09-11:

-It is worth noting, that for any given spatial resolution and contrast the signal-to-noise ratio needs only reach a level for confident detection of a lesion.
+It is worth noting, that for any given spatial resolution and contrast the signal-to-noise ratio needs only reach a level for secure detection of a lesion.
 Above that level, further increases in signal-to-noise make the image more pleasant but, on the other hand, 'beautiful' images do not guarantee the accuracy of the diagnosis.

 When trying to optimize imaging conditions, one must never forget that there are numerous interdependencies between the different factors influencing the image and image contrast.